Search for High-Energy Neutrinos from Ultra-Luminous Infrared Galaxies with IceCube: Introduction

 \section{Introduction}

 The observation of high-energy astrophysical neutrinos with IceCube \citep{IceCube_discovery_science,IceCube_discovery_PRD} marked the birth of neutrino astronomy.
 Numerous studies have been performed searching for the sources of these astrophysical neutrinos, which are cosmic messengers that represent a smoking-gun signature of hadronic acceleration.
 So far, the blazar TXS 0506+056 \citep{IceCube_TXS_170922a,IceCube_TXS_flare} is the sole neutrino source candidate that has been identified with a significance at the $3\sigma$ level, and the first indications of neutrino emission have been found from the starburst galaxy NGC 1068 \citep{IceCube_PS_10yr}.
 Studies from the community have also shown indications of astrophysical neutrinos correlated with the tidal disruption event AT2019dsg \citep{Stein_2021} and radio-bright active galactic nuclei \citep[AGN;][]{Plavin_2020}.
 However, these results are insufficient to explain the origin of the observed diffuse astrophysical neutrino flux \citep{IceCube_diffuse_combined,IceCube_diffuse_numu_6yr,IceCube_diffuse_cascades_6yr,IceCube_diffuse_HESE_7.5yr}.
-Constraints from IceCube studies imply that if the neutrino sky is dominated by a single source population, this population likely consists of relatively numerous, low-luminosity sources \citep{Lipari_2008,Silvestri_2010,Murase_2012,Ahlers_2014,Kowalski_2015,Murase_2016,IceCube_numu_ps_8yr,IceCube_transient_constraints,Ackermann_2019}.
+Further dedicated IceCube studies (see \citealt{IceCube_ICRC2021} for an overview of the latest IceCube searches) have investigated a wide range of candidate neutrino-source classes and found no evidence for neutrinos originating from such sources.
+Constraints from these IceCube studies imply that if the neutrino sky is dominated by a single source population, this population likely consists of relatively numerous, low-luminosity sources \citep{Lipari_2008,Silvestri_2010,Murase_2012,Ahlers_2014,Kowalski_2015,Murase_2016,IceCube_numu_ps_8yr,IceCube_transient_constraints,Ackermann_2019}.
 In particular, the study of \citet{IceCube_2LAC_constraints} constrains the diffuse neutrino contribution of blazars in the 2LAC catalog of the \textit{Fermi} Large Area Telescope \citep[LAT;][]{Fermi_LAT,Fermi_2LAC}.
 Furthermore, \textit{Fermi}-LAT observations provide an upper bound on the contribution of non-blazar sources to the extragalactic gamma-ray background \citep[EGB;][]{Fermi_IGRB,Fermi_EGB}.
 This bound implies constraints on the non-blazar source populations that could be responsible for the diffuse neutrino flux \citep[e.g.][]{Bechtol_2017}.
 In particular, the non-blazar EGB bound hints towards neutrino sources that are gamma-ray opaque \citep{Murase_2016_hidden_sources,Vereecken_2020}.